takaya-imai/lnwallet/site/index.md

 Lightning Wallet is an [SPV](https://en.bitcoin.it/wiki/Scalability#Simplified_payment_verification) Bitcoin node with a Lightning node built on top of it, both available within the same Android app.

-It allows you to send and receive a regular on-chain Bitcoin transactions which are recorded on a public Bitcoin blockchain, take minutes to hours to settle, have relatively high fees and are intended for substatial value transfers.
+It allows for sending and receiving of regular Bitcoin transactions which are recorded on a public blockchain, take minutes to hours to settle, have substantial fees and are intended for high value transfers.

-And then it also lets you send an [off-chain Bitcoin transactions](https://en.bitcoin.it/wiki/Off-Chain_Transactions) also known as Lightning payments which are private, nearly instant, have low fees while still do not rely on a [trusted third party](http://nakamotoinstitute.org/trusted-third-parties/) of any kind.
+In addition to that it supports an [off-chain Bitcoin transactions](https://en.bitcoin.it/wiki/Off-Chain_Transactions) also known as Lightning payments which are private, nearly instant, have low fees while still do not rely on a [trusted third party](http://nakamotoinstitute.org/trusted-third-parties/) of any kind.

 ### [](#a-very-important-message)A very important message